 Peter Puzzle is a member of the Leisure System collective based in Berlin.
 Hosted and run by DJ N>E>D, Barker, Puzzle, & Area Boy, Leisure System operates as a record label, events promoter and as a resident night at Berghain.
 Peter regularly plays at Leisure System parties and has supported the likes of Machinedrum, Lazer Sword, Jacques Greene and most recently Jimmy Edgar in Moscow.
 Upon returning from Moscow Peter got in touch with us to record a mix before setting off on the Laurel Halo European tour.

-In his mix Peter delves deep within his music library bringing to surface some of our favorite records from the past year, featuring a choice selection of tracks from Oneohtrix Point Never, Laurel Halo, Clams Casino, Dam Mantle, Actress and Hype Williams he’s also squeezed in some unreleased gems.
+In his mix Peter delves deep within his music library bringing to surface some of our favourite records from the past year, featuring a choice selection of tracks from Oneohtrix Point Never, Laurel Halo, Clams Casino, Dam Mantle, Actress and Hype Williams he’s also squeezed in some unreleased gems.

 Puzzle’s mix aims to be a soundtrack for a ‘vast futuristic utopia metropolis’, something that has become an integral theme in his life.
 He’s aptly named the mix ‘Synaptic City’.